September 27, 2020

 This week, I chatted with Karen Speer, our church’s Voting Justice Organizer.
 She is working to rally UUs to get out the vote in Harris and Fort Bend Counties and throughout Texas, and would love your help!
 Watch this week’s Minister’s Forum HERE, then contact Karen at email@example.com.

 In last week’s forum, Dr. Bossen spoke to Susan Leslie, Congregational Advocacy and Witness Director at the UUA.
 They talked about how to Vote Love, Not Hate and UU the Vote.
 Watch that forum HERE.

 Please make sure you’re registered to vote, encourage those you know to vote, and make a plan to vote.
 Don’t wait until the last minute on November 3rd to wonder where a polling place is!

-Please wear a mask, and take care of yourself and one another until we can be together in person again.
+Stay safe, wear a mask, and take care of yourself and one another until the pandemic passes, so we can be together in person once again.

 Rev. D. Scott Cooper

 Today after the service, we continue our new Coffee (Half) Hour.
 It will be from 11:30-12:00, and is a chance to visit with one another after the online service.

 We continue our new Wednesday Family Gathering, which begins at 6:30 and is designed for families with children 4-11.
 The first half-hour is spent with your church community and the next half-hour is spent with your family at home.
 Email firstname.lastname@example.org for the link.

 An exciting new series of workshops has begun and continues through the end of October: “Healing Racism: Compassion, Allyship, and Taking Action.”
 Click HERE for specific dates and topics, and email email@example.com to sign up.